ZenderB3D/pp_docs/docs/Quickrigs/custom_joints.md

 Select the mount object and a (rigged!) piston object then call the quick rig menu and select the 'add custom joint' option.

 A circle indicates the allowed rotation axis and is only affected by the lock axis.
-The following values can be useful:
+The following values can be used as a reference:

 track Y, lock Z/X
 track Z, lock Y